GLOE is the Kurlander Program for

 Tuesday, October 14 - Temporary Dwellings: The Sukkah and Queer Youth Homelessness

-Monday, October 27 - GLOE @ LitFest: Author Workshop
+Monday, October 27 - GLOE @ LitFest: Workshop with Bear!

 Thursday, November 6 - An Evening with Dr. Judith Plaskow